- Children Diagnosed With Cancer: Dealing With Diagnosis

 - Acts very differently from the usual

-- Has appetite changes (only counting those that are not due to cancer treatment)
+- Has appetite changes (not counting those that are due to cancer treatment)

 - Has low energy